mncimino1993/Fire_incidents/README.md

 ## Walkthrough

-Navigate to project folder, add execute permission to start.sh and runit:
+Navigate to project folder, add execute permission to the start.sh script and run it:
 ```
 chmod +X start.sh && ./start.sh
 ```